opencv/opencv/modules/core/doc/operations_on_arrays.rst

     :param src2: Second source array or a scalar.

-    :param dst: Destination arrayb that has the same size and type as the input array(s).
+    :param dst: Destination array that has the same size and type as the input array(s).

     :param mask: Optional operation mask, 8-bit single channel array, that specifies elements of the destination array to be changed.